latest nhpb_banner 1__compressed2

 The amount the state will need to pay is the difference between the copay and maximum rate.
 It is important to note that if the copay that the family would otherwise need to pay is more than the maximum subsidy, then the resident is not qualified for assistance.
 This is because in this case the family has enough income or assets to pay the entire bill on their own.

-The family can select their own day care provider, within guidelines.
+The family can select their own day care provider to use, within guidelines.
 It is fairly flexible as well.
 All Connecticut families can select the type of family care they want to use, provided they have been screened and approved by the CT Department of Public Health.
 For example, it can be in a formal business / day care center.
 Some other options include a private or public school-based child care program, relative, in a recreational program run by a library, boys’ and girls’ club, or maybe even a local church.

 When you do select a provider it is imperative to note that the provider needs to be licensed and approved by the state and your case manager.
 They also need to agree to using government funds or vouchers.
 If they are not then the Care 4 Kids program may not reimburse you.